tomjoht/learnapidoc/_docs/documenting_conceptual_content/docapis_glossary_section.md

 {% include random_ad3.html %}

-But many times, acronyms and unfamiliar terms are part of a specialized domain.
+But many times, acronyms and unfamiliar terms are an unavoidable part of a specialized domain.
 As a technical writer, using the correct terms for your knowledge domain and your product is necessary, and those terms are often appropriate for that particular knowledge domain.

 To simplify the language, you can't just omit the necessary terminology for the domain and substitute in more friendly names.
 You have to teach the user the right language so they can participate in the conversation.
 One commonsense approach for teaching users how to speak this language involves defining unfamiliar words for the user by way of a glossary.